 Reflecting back, there is a lot I wish I had known.
 But with one in eight couples having trouble conceiving, I know I am not alone.
 After my experiences, it became my mission to help other women know about and understand the option of donor egg when trying to have a family.

-My infertility advocacy turned into an opportunity to help people on a much larger scale when I accepted a position as CEO of Donor Egg Bank USA.
-Since our fledgling inception less than three years ago, we have grown to the nation’s largest frozen donor egg bank and have helped hundreds of couples grow a family.
+My infertility advocacy turned into an opportunity to help people on a much larger scale when I accepted a position as CEO of Donor Egg Bank USA (now Executive VP of California Cryobank's Donor Egg Bank).
+Since our fledgling inception, we have grown to the nation’s largest frozen donor egg bank and have helped hundreds of couples grow a family.

 While we had a happy ending, it took us 10 years to get there.
 To help those trying to have a baby, I’d like to share some of the lessons and shortcuts I learned on my journey.